jameyquinn/jameyquinn.github.io/README.md

 ## Disclaimer

-This is a living document incumbent on no one.
+This is a living document incumbent on no one else.

 ## tl;dr: